-You may not feel like a criminal when you dump garbage in a place you’re not supposed to, but the state of Texas thinks otherwise.
+You may not feel like a criminal when you dump garbage in a place you’re not supposed to, but the state of Texas feels otherwise.
 Under section 356.012 of the Texas Health and Safety Code, it’s illegal to dump waste or litter anywhere that isn’t an approved waste site.

-You can be convicted of the crime for dumping less than five pounds of garbage, and the more you illegally dump, the harsher the penalties.
+You can be convicted of a crime for dumping less than five pounds of garbage, and the more you illegally dump, the harsher the penalties.
 If you are convicted of illegal dumping, you could face the following penalties.

 - Waste that weighs less than five pounds or has a volume less than five gallons is a class C misdemeanor that is punishable by a $500 fine

 - Waste that weighs more than five pounds but less than 500 pounds or has a volume of more than five gallons, but less than 100 cubic feet is a class B misdemeanor that is punishable by:

 - Up to 180 days in jail

 - A fine of up to $2,000

 - Waste that weighs 500 pounds or more but less than 1,000 or has a volume of 100 cubic feet or more but less than 200 cubic feet is a class A misdemeanor that is punishable by: